Dedication. Transparency. Results.

 Importantly, in the case of targeted harassment, those affected don't just include the targeted victim.
 Co-workers standing nearby or overhearing conversations can also become victimized by sexual harassment in the workplace.

-Contact Justice Litigation Attorneys LLC at (800) 219-1324 and find out how a highly skilled Tampa attorney for employment sexual harassment can expose wrongdoing and see justice served in Miami, Orlando, and all throughout Florida.
+Contact Justice Litigation Attorneys LLC to find out how our highly skilled Tampa sexual harassment lawyer can expose wrongdoing in the workplace and see justice served in Miami, Orlando, and all throughout Florida.

-If you have experienced any type of sexual harassment at your job, the most important thing to do is make it known:
+If you have experienced any type of sexual harassment at your job, the most important thing to do is make it known the following.

 - Tell the individual who is harassing you to stop.
 Make sure they know that such comments, behavior, or conduct is unwelcome and offensive.